runtimeverification/aspectLLVM/README.md

   opt -load LLVMAOP.so -aop < input.bc > output.bc

-This command assumes the existence of an 'aspect.map' file in the current directory containing space-separated pairs of method names fname hname and will locate all functions named fname in input.bc inserting as the first instruction in their body a call to hname.  hname is supposed to be a void function with no arguments.
+This command assumes the existence of an 'aspect.map' file in the current directory containing lines of the form:
+  <when> <what> <fname> call <hname>
+where <when> ::= before | after
+and <what> ::= executing | calling
+currently after executing is not supported.
+<hname> is supposed to have the same signature as <fname> except that its
+return type is void and, for after calling instrumentation point, the returned value is its first argument.
   The instrumented bitcode is saved into output.bc